cyberway/cyberway.documentation/software_manuals/command_reference/get.md

  * `-l`, `--limit` — The maximum number of rows to return.
  * `-k`, `--key` — Deprecated.
  * `-L`, `--lower` — JSON representation of lower bound value of key, defaults to first.
- * `-U,--upper` — JSON representation of upper bound value of key, defaults to last.
+ * `-U`, `--upper` — JSON representation of upper bound value of key, defaults to last.
  * `--key-type` — Deprecated.
  * `--encode-type` — The encoding type of key_type (*i64* , *i128* , *float64*, *float128*) only support decimal encoding (e.g. 'dec').
                      *i256* - supports both 'dec' and 'hex', *ripemd160* and *sha256* is 'hex' only.